 We stayed at The High Country Inn, a small hotel that offered large suites for families or larger groups.
 There is a delicious Swedish restaurant located on its ground floor.
 It was located conveniently on Banff’s main street, Banff Avenue.
 It was a short walk to all of the major sites and destinations.

-We loved our ten days in Banff with a baby and toddler, and can’t wait to one day venture out deeper into the Canadian Rocky Mountains next time!
+We loved our ten days in Banff with a baby and toddler.
+And we can’t wait to one day venture out deeper into the Canadian Rocky Mountains next time!

 DeAndrea Salvador is a young Mom, an avid traveler, an economist, and a nonprofit founder.
 Her life is a world of craziness, continued growth, horizon-expanding opportunities, and chaotic fun.